 Wine & Whine: 32 Sweaty, Sticky Songs For Your Sweaty, Sticky Life

-The young adult experience, captured in raunchiness, euphoria and despair
+The young adult experience, in all of its raunchiness, euphoria and despair

 You're 22, just finished a grueling two-hour nap and have $8.43 left on your prepaid debit card.
 A friend of a high school acquaintance's cousin invited you to brunch, but you lost your metro pass (again) and free-range restaurant eggs cost a minimum $6.
 What do you do?
 You charge to the grocery store around the corner and make a beeline for the three-dollar wine.
 And when the tired cashier asks if you want to save 10% on all future purchases, you stay focused.
 Um, do you look like the type of person who can afford an in-store membership?
 Being alive is expensive.
 Bad wine is not.